What we’re about

 Visit our website: https://www.wildernessbetween.org/

 Our goals: This organization is formed by our shared desire to: 1) Spend time in natural settings, deepening our personal relationships to the wilds within and without; 2) build a supportive, open community of people who believe in the sacredness of the natural world, the web of life, and the ecosystems that sustain us; 3) cultivate connections across nature-based spiritual traditions in the greater DC-area.

 Our core ethos: All are welcome.
 We recognize the dignity and "person-hood" of all beings.
-While members need not share in any particular religious beliefs or devotional practices--indeed, you need not believe in Gods/Goddesses or "the path" at all--we do seek to share a deep reverence for the wild world and our place in the web of all things.
-(Many members are particularly inspired by--but are by no means limited to--discussions about Humanistic and Naturalistic Pagan practice, including Animism and Scientific Pantheism.
-Some may not even call themselves "Pagan.")
-It is our goal to hold events that allow members to find sacred spaces (in "wild" settings) on their own terms, to deepen their relationships with the unnameable mysteries of the natural world, and to enjoy the fellowship of a warm, open, and active community.
+While members need not share in any particular religious beliefs or devotional practices, we do seek to share a deep reverence for the wild world and our place in the web of all things.
+It is our goal to hold events that allow members to encounter the sacred in nature on their own terms, to deepen their relationships with the unnameable mysteries of the natural world, and to enjoy the fellowship of a warm, open, and active community.